antmicro/jetson-nano-baseboard/linux-patches/alliedvision-driver-patching-guide-xavier-nx-jp5.0.2.md

 The following configurations are provided by this patch:

-- **Antmicro All**: The default, all 4 ports enabled at 2-lanes, use with any configuration of camera's and cables.
+- **Antmicro**: The default, all 4 ports enabled at 2-lanes, use with any configuration of camera's and cables.
-- **Antmicro Dual J6**: 2x 2-lane cameras configured on J6, for use with the dual-alvium flex cable
-- **Antmicro Dual J7**: 2x 4-lane cameras configured on J7, for use with the dual-alvium flex cable
-- **Antmicro Dual Split**: 2x 4-lane cameras, configured with one on each connector, for use with the single-alvium flex cables
+- **Antmicro 4-Lane**: All 3 ports supporting 4-lanes enabled at full-width, J6 Left camera disabled (see note 2 above)

 > Note 1.
 Not all cameras need to be present in order for a configuration to work at runtime.
-Unless there are other restrictions or limitations, the '`Antmicro All`' configuration provided here should be suitable for *most* applications with CSI cameras supporting 2-lanes, regardless of the number or position of cameras/ports.
+Unless there are other restrictions or limitations, the '`Antmicro`' configuration provided here should be suitable for *most* applications with CSI cameras supporting 2-lanes, regardless of the number or position of cameras/ports.

 If you wish to use a customised configuration: Note down the information in the table above for your chosen